aubindetrez/implPower/Documentation/Terminology.md

 - Machine State Register (MSR) See Section 4.2.1
 - Branch History Rolling Buffer (RHRB)
 - Branch History Rolling Buffer Instructions (BHRB)
+- Logic Level (LL) Timing Estimation like described by P.-M. Seidel and G.Even in "How many logic levels does floating-point addition require?"
+- Floating Point Unit (FPU)

 # Notation
 I am using the same notation at the PowerISA.